Manfred Lautenschlaeger Award

 for Theological Promise

-The Winners of the Manfred Lautenschlaeger Award for Theological Promise 2017
+The Awards Committee is pleased to announce the winners of the 2019 Manfred Lautenschlaeger Award for Theological Promise:

 The Forschungszentrum Internationale und Interdisziplinaere Theologie (FIIT) at the University of Heidelberg (Research Center for International and Interdisciplinary Theology),Germany,